virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 Application recipes are curated, tested definitions for deploying complete self-hosted applications.
-A recipe can create a standalone container or a pod containing the application, database, and cache services it needs.
+A recipe can create a standalone container or a pod containing the application, database, cache, worker, and scheduler services it needs.
 Virtualmin also creates persistent storage, generates internal secrets, publishes an available host port, and configures the virtual server's reverse proxy.

 Recipes always reserve `/` as the virtual server's reverse proxy path.
 The completion URL can include an application-specific landing path such as